Dominican Republic cuisine: Cocolo influence

-Cocolo is a term used in the Spanish-speaking Caribbean to refer to non- Hispanic African descendants, or darker skin people in general.
+Cocolo is a term used in the Spanish-speaking Caribbean to refer to non-Hispanic African descendants, or darker skin people in general.
 The term originated in the Dominican Republic, and was historically used to refer to the Anglophone and Francophone Caribbean descendants.
 The Cocolo cuisine brought over through various parts of the Caribbean have influenced Dominican cuisine.
 Some recipes have changed but most have stood the same but with different names.

-Chen-chen – A cracked corn pilaf dish from Haiti that has made its way through the Dominican Republic.